verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Grief's a crafty little fucker.
 Sneaks up on you.
 - [ ] Awful when hungry.
 Otherwise, pretty solid.
 - [ ] Marriage nowadays is used to subjugate women and sell airfryer.
+- [ ] My grandpa always said one thing that stuck with me.
+He said "[name] you are a disappointment".
+I think he was on to something.